carmalou/service-worker-example/intro-to-service-worker.md

+# Write your first service worker in 5 minutes

 ## What is a service worker

 A service worker is a little file that will allow you to cache files and other assets on a user's machine.
 How is this different from server-side caching?
 Because the assets are stored on a user's machine, rather than a server, there is no need to go across a network.
 This offers a lot of gains for your app's reliability and speed.
 Since the app is being served from a cache, there's no need to go over the network which can take up a lot of time.